-Eight crocodile farms operated in 2009/2010 in the Northern Territory.
-They produced 8,211 eggs and processed 10,445 crocodiles.
+Seven crocodile farms operated in 2010/2011 in the Northern Territory.
+They produced 10,563 eggs through on-farm breeding and processed 21,582 crocodiles.
 Most of the live crocodiles exported from the Northern Territory went to Queensland.

 Permit compliance and animal welfare was closely monitored and inspected by NRETAS and the Northern Territory Department of Resources.
 A few minor non-compliance cases were identified and dealt with through warning letters, caution notices or infringement notices as appropriate.